PyBotDevs/pyterm/README.md

 ***PLEASE SUBMIT ISSUES AND PULL REQUESTS TO THE REPOSITORY!*** It helps us make our work easier c:

 ## When can I expect a fully-made version?
-After I get a life lol
+When I get a life lol

 ## When the project's development is complete, what will happen?
 Hopefully, if we can finish majority of development for this terminal as a CLI interface, we will also start making some windowed GUI parts of PyTerm for even easier use.